Workshop in the History of Material Texts

 About the Workshop

-The workshop in the History of Material Texts is now in its 20th year.
+The workshop in the History of Material Texts will celebrate its 21st year in 2013-14.
 Participants (including faculty, librarians, graduate students, booksellers and anyone else interested) come from a very wide range of disciplines; all are welcome to attend.
 The usual format of the seminar is a presentation of approximately thirty minutes, followed by discussion, based if possible on handouts or other visual materials.
 Unless noted otherwise, meetings will be held on Mondays at 5:15pm in the Martin and Margy Meyerson Conference Room on the second floor of Van Pelt Library.
 If you would like to receive announcements about upcoming meetings, please sign up for our listserv using this link.
-For more information, please contact Simran Thadani, 2012-13 Brizdle-Schoenberg Fellow in the History of Material Texts, at sthadani at english dot upenn dot edu.
+For more information, please contact Jessica Rosenberg, 2013-14 Brizdle-Schoenberg Fellow in the History of Material Texts, at jessicar at sas dot upenn dot edu.

 January 14: Michael Gamer (Penn English)